vikijel/joomla-extensions-packager/README.md

 			       Extension::create('file_test', '/path/to/file_test.zip', 'file')
 		       )
 	);
-}
+	echo 'Path to created package is: ' . $path;
+    //Outputs for example: Path to created package is /var/www/repository/pkg_something_all_in_one-1.0.0.zip }
 catch (Exception $e)
 {
 	die('Failed to create package, error: ' . $e->getMessage());
 }
 ```

+---

+*This library is not affiliated with or endorsed by the Joomla!
+Project or Open Source Matters.
+The Joomla!® name and logo is used under a limited license granted by Open Source Matters, the trademark holder in the United States and other countries.*